Chinese Garden of Friendship

 Have you ever imagined your own secret garden?
-A place to escape; to breathe deeply and feel the sun on your face.
-Darling Harbour’s Chinese Garden of Friendship is that place.
+A place to escape, to breathe deeply and feel the sun on your face?
+The Chinese Garden of Friendship is that place.

-Much more than just a city garden, the walled Chinese Garden respectfully recreates the philosophy and harmony of a traditional Chinese garden with waterfalls, lakes, exotic plants, pavilions and hidden pathways.
-With koi carp swimming in the lakes, willows weeping in the breeze and a Teahouse serving Chinese tea and dim sum, be careful when you discover Darling Harbour’s secret garden—you may never want to leave.
+Much more than just a city garden, the walled Chinese Garden respectfully recreates the philosophy and harmony of a traditional Chinese garden in its waterfalls, lakes, exotic plants, pavilions and hidden pathways.
+With koi carp swimming in the lakes, willows weeping in the breeze and a teahouse serving Chinese tea and dim sum, take care… once you’ve discovered Darling Harbour’s secret garden, you’ll never want to leave!

-Share the secret of the Chinese Garden every day of the year between 9.30am and 5pm (5.30pm during daylight saving) except Good Friday and Christmas Day.
+You can share the secret of the Chinese Garden every day of the year, except Good Friday and Christmas Day.

 Child: $3 (under 12 years)